Eddy Kenzo: Career

 In July 2017, Kenzo went on a European tour ahead of the release of his third studio album, Biology, a month later.
 The album featured guest appearances from artists like Mani Martin, Werrason, and Mi Casa, among others.
 It also featured the single "Jubilation", which had an accompanying music video that won the Best East African Music Video Award at the Zanzibar International Film Festival.
 He won awards at that year's All Africa Music Awards, including Best East African Male Artist.
 He later donated the award, along with his 2015 BET Award, to the Uganda Museum in Kampala.

 In March 2018, Kenzo won a Nickelodeon Kids' Choice Award as the "Favorite African Star."
 In July 2018, he performed alongside Triplets Ghetto Kids at multiple African music festivals in Canada, including Afrofest in Toronto.
 He also performed at the One Africa Music Festival in Dubai later in the year.
 In October 2018, he released his fourth studio album, Roots, which featured the single "Body Language".
 Kenzo also announced a 10-year anniversary concert in celebration of his time as a musical artist.
 The concert took place on 4 January 2019 in the Victoria ballroom of the Serena Hotel in Kampala.
-Leading up to the concert, Kenzo released a new music video for a song from Roots each week for two months.
+Leading up to the concert, Kenzo released a new music video each week for a song from Roots for two months.

 In March 2019, it was announced that Kenzo would be featured alongside Triplets Ghetto Kids in an upcoming music video for American singer Chris Brown's "Back to Love".
 In April 2019, Kenzo released the single, "Signal" with an accompanying music video.

-Kenzo followed up with the 2021 studio album "Made in Africa" featuring Hunter Nation from Tanzania for the hit love song "SoulMate".
+Kenzo followed up with the 2021 studio album Made in Africa featuring Hunter Nation from Tanzania for the hit love song "SoulMate".

-In 2022, Kenzo collaborated with US musician Matt B on Gimme Love.
-The song entered the Billboard US Afrobeats Songs at #49 in October and Peaked at #36 in November that year.
-He and Matt B received a nomination for the song for Grammy Award for Best Global Music Performance at the 65th Annual Grammy Awards.
+In 2022, Kenzo collaborated with US musician Matt B on "Gimme Love".
+The song entered the Billboard US Afrobeats Songs at number 49 in October and peaked at number 36 in November that year.
+He and Matt B were nominated for the Grammy Award for Best Global Music Performance at the 65th Annual Grammy Awards for the song.
 The nomination made Kenzo the first Ugandan musician working and living in Uganda to receive a Grammy nomination.